Pastel-Industries/PastelClock/README.md

 utcOffsetInSeconds - Positive offset in seconds (UTC + 2hrs(7200 seconds)
 ```
 **Make sure that the ESP8266 is not inserted into the clock PCB while connected to the PC!**

+Some tubes might flicker from time to time, that's caused by poor code optimalization (I'll fix it soon).
 ## Features

 - `Two programmable switches` - Allows you to give them any purpose you wish